How to Visit Mt Vesuvius in 2025: by Car, Bus & Tours

 Parking at Mt Vesuvius

 There’s a dedicated roadside parking about 2km down the road before you get to the volcano crater.
-However, parking space here is also limited and you have to reserve in advance.
+However, parking space here is also limited and it’s best to reserve in advance.
 Furthermore, once you park your car here, remember that you will have to make your way to the top (more about it further below).

 Mt Vesuvius car parking